 Sam was much in demand as a blacksmith for the booming logging industry in and around Webster’s Corners.
 He was known for his ability to innovate and work without plans, which was of great benefit to those engaged in logging by rail who needed quick and clever solutions to new problems.
 However, his quick temper often got the better of him and he would throw down tools and stalk off the job, threatening to never return, and go work for a rival company.

 In 1930, Sam was involved in what was perhaps the first case of “road rage” in Maple Ridge.
 He was rushing back from Haney with the municipal election results so that they could be announced after a play at the Sampo Hall.
-On Dewdney, near the Orange Hall (what is now the empty lot kitty corner to Tim Horton’s on 230th), Sam tried to pass a car that was riding up the middle of the road.
-But the driver wouldn’t give way and the cars bumped.
+On Dewdney, near the Orange Hall (what is currently the empty lot kitty corner to Tim Horton’s on 230th), Sam tried to pass a car that was riding up the middle of the road but the driver wouldn’t give way and the cars bumped.
 When both cars halted, Sam jumped out and punched the driver, only to be shot by his passenger.
 The bullet passed through his lung and missed his heart by inches.

 In 1935 times were hard, and Sam went to work in New Westminster.
 He wanted to sell the house and move out there, but his family did not share his enthusiasm.
-As he and his wife Aiti were joint owners of the house, he needed her to agree if they were to move.
+As he and his wife Sylvie were joint owners of the house, he needed her to agree if they were to move.

 Sam’s daughter, Taimi Saari Norberg, has written a delightful account of this strong-willed, aggressive and irreverent man.
 Taimi describes Sam as a chauvinist with very strong ideas about the proper roles for men and women.
 He certainly was not a modern father taking part in the care of household and children.
 This made it all the funnier when, during his wife’s occasional illness due to persistent heart trouble, he had to put on one of her house dresses to milk the cow, Daisy, without frightening it.